 You get the point.

-Baby Budget Spreadsheet
+Free Baby Budgeting Spreadsheet

-This budgeting guide includes recommended items in every category, low and high end price points, and a spot for you to enter your own prices.
+This budgeting spreadsheet includes recommended items in every category, low and high end price points, and a spot for you to enter your own prices.
 It will even add up the totals for you.

 You will see more detailed instructions and tips about how to use this spreadsheet when you open it.
 Hope you find this budgeting for baby spreadsheet helpful.